 Certainly Church is one of those communities.
 Moreover, it is a distinctive community from the rest.

 But what distinguishes Church from others communities?
 The Church community is made up of believers who gather around one being, which is the Lord God.
-Of course, as in any communityas well as in Church People here are guided by certain principles, but these principles are determined not only by a written code (in this case the Decalogue), but to a large extent they are dictated by a certain morality.
+Of course, as in any communityas well as in Church People here are guided by certain rules, but these rules are determined not only by a written code (in this case decalogue), but they are largely dictated by a certain morality.
 Community Church prioritises goodness of one's neighbour and of the other person.
 There are clear and unbreakable principles of friendship, assistance and fraternity.

 As with any communityas well as in Church there is a certain hierarchy.
 In this case, however, this hierarchy is distinguished by the fact that it does not place one person above another.
 Everyone is equal to each other and everyone can count on the help of the other person.